VedasriJ/Semester2_Term_Works/README.md

-This repository contains laboratory experiment reports and supporting artifacts for industry-standard Electronic Design Automation (EDA) tools used in VLSI design, verification, testing, and device simulation.
+This repository contains laboratory experiment reports and supporting artifacts for industry-standard Electronic Design Automation (EDA) tools used in VLSI design, verification, and testing.

 ## Tools Covered
-- Synopsys Design Compiler – RTL synthesis and timing analysis
+- Synopsys Design Compiler – RTL synthesis and timing analysis (will add soon)
 - Synopsys VCS – SystemVerilog-based simulation and verification
-- Synopsys TestMAX – Design-for-Testability (DFT) and ATPG
+- Synopsys TestMAX – Design-for-Testability (DFT) and ATPG (will add soon)
-- Silvaco TCAD ATLAS – Semiconductor device-level simulation

 ## Repository Structure
 Each tool-specific directory includes: